St. Joseph's Institute of Management, Bengaluru: Rankings

 In 2018, SJIM was listed among the top three business schools in Bangalore by the National Institutional Ranking Framework (NIRF), behind IIM-B and XIME.
 NIRF also listed St Joseph's Institute of Management among the top seven in Karnataka, from over forty-five participating institutes.

 MBAUniverse.com ranked SJIM 59th in India in 2020.

-Student Events

-Verve is a national level inter-collegiate management fest wherein the institute hosts events in Finance, Marketing, Human Resources, Operations, Entrepreneurship, Stocks, Best Manager and Quiz.

-Pinnacle is an intra-collegiate management fest where events are conducted across various management domains.

-International B-Plan competition is held every year between SJIM and Albers School of Business, US.

-Chintana- A national level Case Study Competition.
+In 2023, SJIM was listed among top 125 Business Schools in India in NIRF.

+CSR GHRDC B Schools Survey 2023 ranked SJIM as a number one among Top B Schools of Eminence in India.

 International collaboration

 SJIM currently has collaboration with four international institutions.

 In 2017, SJIM entered into an agreement with Albers School of Business and Economics, an AACSB Jesuits business school that is part of Seattle University, USA.
 Joint activities have included guest lectures in SJIM by Albers faculty, research collaboration, and an international business plan competition.

-SJIM's collaboration with the University of Central Oklahoma, USA facilitates desirous students from the institute to pursue their summer internship in the USA.

-Other ongoing collaborations include those with Fu Jen Catholic University in Taiwan and Putra Business School in Malaysia.
+Other ongoing collaborations include those with Fu Jen Catholic University in Taiwan, Advantere School of Management, Spain and Ateneo de Manila, Graduate School of Business in Philippines.

+Memberships

+SJIM is a member of International Association of Jesuit Business Schools (IAJBS), Xavier Association of Management Institutions (XAMI)., and Association to Advance Collegiate Schools of Business (AACSB).